gpicciuca/ml_deploy/README.md

 # Company's sentiment analysis on social medias

-This project implements an automated CI/CD Pipeline to integrate and deploy a sentiment analysis LLM from HuggingFace to continuosly evaluated a company's sentiment throughout social media posts.
+This project implements an automated CI/CD Pipeline to integrate and deploy a sentiment analysis LLM from HuggingFace to continuosly evaluate a company's sentiment throughout social media posts.

 ## Components
 The application is composed mainly of 2 parts: